hpy/Enigma_Exile_Revive/README.md

 ------------------------------------------------------------------------------------------------------------------------------------------------------

-First add the startup paramaters @Enigma_Exile to your server!
+First add the startup paramaters @Enigma to your server!

-Copy the @Enigma_Exile Folder to your Server Root!
+Copy the @Enigma Folder to your Server Root!